Cirugía minimamente invasiva

 mínimamente invasivo de la hernia discal lumbar, entre otras

-importante para difundir su uso en nuestro país, tanto en la
+aldabonazo muy importante para difundir su uso en nuestro país,

-medicina pública como privada.
-En el Hospital de Gran Canaria
+tanto en la medicina pública como privada.
+En el Hospital de Gran

 hace cinco años, utilizado en el Servicio de Oncología